PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 ![image-20210516194534525](../images/image-20210516194534525.png)

 You can write any Node.js code that is supported in `async` Javascript functions and use any npm package (we'll cover npm in a later part of this guide).
-For this example, just add the following code to return a custom response of `hello world!`:
+For this example, add the following code to return a custom response of `hello world!`:

 ```javascript
 await $respond({